JK-Rolling/DuinoCoinI2C_RPI/README.md

 each SBC have different starting I2CS address from `i2cdetect` command.
 Address that is not shown is still usable.
 To change the I2CS starting address, modify `#define I2CS_START_ADDRESS 8`

 For disabled `FIND_I2C`, manually assign I2CS address by modifying `#define DEV_INDEX 0`

+# ATtiny85 - Slave

+Use `DuinoCoin_ATTiny_Slave` for ATtiny85.
+CRC8 feature should be disabled from Python miner

+Will look into adding more feature in near future

 # Raspberry Pi Pico - Slave